1pram/Accountable_Automation_Framework/docs/architecture.md

 ### Permissions Boundary

-The automation role carries a permissions boundary defining the absolute ceiling of what it can ever do — regardless of what policies are attached later.
+The automation role carries a permissions boundary defining the absolute ceiling of what it can ever do, regardless of what policies are attached later.
 Explicit denies in the boundary override any attached policy.
 This makes least privilege durable, not just momentary.

 ### CloudTrail Reader Role